BASF South Africa Trust Bursary 2024 – 2025

 - You must be a South African citizen

-- You must be a Black female (in terms of the BBBEE codes)
+- You must be Black (African, Coloured and Indian: in terms of the BBBEE codes)

-- You must be studying towards a qualification in the fields of Chemistry, Engineering or Sciences, in 2022
+- You must be studying towards a qualification in one of the fields listed above

 - You must be studying at a recognised and accredited University in South Africa